-The “Exponential Moving Average”, or “EMA”, indicator was developed to counter the lagging weakness of the SMA indicator by weighting more recent prices more heavily.
+It is a fact that sudden bursts of volatility precede a directional change in pricing behaviour.
+For this reason, analysts modified the SMA and developed what is known as an Exponential Moving Average or “EMA”.
+The EMA counters the lagging weakness of the SMA indicator to a degree by weighting more recent prices more heavily.
 Its origins are unknown, but its use was designed to smooth out the effects of price volatility and create a clearer picture of changing price trends.
-Traders use an EMA, sometimes in concert with another EMA for a different period, to signal confirmation of a change in price behavior.
+Traders use an EMA, sometimes in concert with another EMA for a different period, to signal confirmation of a change in price behaviour.

-- Choose a “price” setting – assume “closing price”;
+- Choose a “price” setting – assume “closing price.”

-- Choose a “period” setting – assume “10” for example;
+- Choose a “period” setting – assume “10”, for example.

-- Calculate the “Smoothing Factor” = “SF” = 2/(1 + “10”);
+- Calculate the “Smoothing Factor” = “SF” = 2/(1 + “10”).

 - New EMA value = SF X New Price + (1- SF) X Previous EMA value.